How to Write the University of Colorado Boulder Essay 2018-2019

 University of Colorado Boulder, also known as CU Boulder, is the flagship university of the University of Colorado system and one of the oldest public universities in the Southwest.
 UC Boulder is a large university, with more than 30,000 undergraduate students enrolled every year.
 Founded in 1876, the university has been home to 12 Nobel laureates and 20 astronauts.
 In addition to its academic prestige, their athletic teams have won numerous national championships, most notably in skiing.

 Accepted students had an average SAT of between 1140 and 1370 and an ACT of 25-30.
-While CU Boulder is a less selective university, having accepted 77% of applicants during the 2016-2017 applications cycle, the essay still plays a large role in admission.
+While CU Boulder is a less selective university, with an acceptance rate of 77%, the essay still plays a role in admissions.
 With the following guide, CollegeVine is here to help provide some tips on how to tackle this essay.

 CU Boulder Application Essay Prompt